 Systematic reviews a solid basis for informed decisions

-Through systematic reviews of research results in areas of importance in terms of environmental strategy, the Council seeks to improve documentation for decision-making in Swedish environmental management.
-In this way EviEM aims to help make this management evidence-based as far as possible, i.e. built on the best possible scientific foundation.
+Through systematic reviews of research results in areas of importance in terms of environmental strategy, the Council sought to improve documentation for decision-making in Swedish environmental management.
+In this way EviEM aimed to help make this management evidence-based as far as possible, i.e. built on the best possible scientific foundation.

-The initiative for EviEM comes from Mistra (the Swedish Foundation for Strategic Environmental Research), which in 2010 surveyed the scope for establishing a body to carry out systematic reviews of environmental issues in Sweden.
+The initiative for EviEM came from Mistra (the Swedish Foundation for Strategic Environmental Research), which in 2010 surveyed the scope for establishing a body to carry out systematic reviews of environmental issues in Sweden.
 This survey was headed by Sigbrit Franke and the recommendations were presented in March 2011.
 Six months later, Mistra’s Board decided to set up the proposed Council.
 An agreement was reached with the Royal Swedish Academy of Sciences that the Council’s Secretariat would be located on the Academy’s premises.
+In 2016, the Secretariat was transferred to the Stockholm Environment Institute.